fastai/fastai/docs/tutorial.resources.md

 2. A pre-trained model consumes a little bit of GPU RAM.
 While there are many different models out there, which may vary wildly in size, a freshly loaded pre-trained model like resnet typically consumes a few hundred MBs of GPU RAM.

 3. Model training is where the bulk of GPU RAM is being consumed.
-When the very first batch of the very first epoch goes through the model, the GPU RAM usage spikes because it needs to set things up and a lot more temporary memory is used.
+When the very first batch of the very first epoch goes through the model, the GPU RAM usage spikes because it needs to set things up and a lot more temporary memory is used than on subsequent batches.
 However the pytorch allocator is very efficient and if there is little GPU RAM available, the spike will be minimal.
-From batch 2 onwards and for all the following epoch of the same training the memory consumption would be constant.
-Thus if the first few seconds of training were successful, the rest of the training should complete too.
+From batch 2 and onwards and for all the following epochs of the same `fit` call the memory consumption is constant.
+Thus if the first few seconds of `fit` were successful, it will run to its completion.

+   Tip: if you're tuning hyperparameters to fit into your card's GPU RAM, it's enough to run just one epoch of each `fit` call, so that you can quickly choose `bs` and other parameters to fit the available RAM.
+After this is done, increase the number of epochs in `fit` calls to get the real training going.

 If you'd like to get a sense of how much memory each stage uses (bypassing pytorch caching, which you can't with `nvidia-smi`), here are the tools to use: